(If you just want to know more about ROP Ministries!)

 Now Vicki lives a surrendered life for her Savior, a missionary to the very streets that had almost broken her once before.
 She now feels passionate about sharing God’s plans for building relationships, and for community development with church partners and champions.
 Vicki has served with Prodigal Gatherings as a volunteer for 4 years beginning in July 2002 and on staff at ROP since September 2006.
 Called of God to work with inner-city teens initially, Vicki has grown into duties that include mentoring her staff, interns, and alumni teens, as well as directing small groups and volunteers in mission trips and outreaches with ROP.

-She is married to a wonderful man with 5 beautiful children.
-No longer a smoker, she has yet to kick her addiction to pastries.
+She is no longer a smoker, although she has yet to kick her addiction to pastries.

 Mark Knutson – Business Administrator